 Registration is required for wedding photography and other professional photography shoots.
 Information and the professional photography application form is available here.
-For further information, please call 973-831-5675 or send an email to firstname.lastname@example.org.
+For further information, please send an email to firstname.lastname@example.org.

 The policy of Friends of Laurelwood Arboretum, as adopted by the Board of Directors, is not to allow any private events in the arboretum, including birthday, anniversary and other celebrations, memorial services, and religious observances, with the exception of wedding ceremonies and photo shoots where the unique plantings and landscapes in the arboretum provide beautiful backdrops and

 will be featured in the photos.

 Protecting the Plantings

 Collecting or picking any plants, fruits, seeds or moving plant labels is strictly prohibited.
 Anyone found removing plants, trees or other township property from the arboretum will be reported to the police.